Lake Rotomā: History

+The lake was part of the area named as the Hot Lakes district in a 1878 publication, with the name continuing in use in the early 20th century when the first road access was constructed.
+Although there is evidence of previous Maori settlement it had no local Maori population at the time of road construction in 1895.

 Road

 Before the road around Lake Rotomā was constructed, there were several Māori trails over the Rotomā hill which could be used to get between Rotorua and the Eastern Bay of Plenty by foot, but these trails were too narrow and uneven to be used by horses.
 Travellers from Rotorua could only get as far as Tikitere on the rough track.

 In May 1895 work commenced on the Tikitere to Rotoma road.
 By July, there were three road gangs working on different sections of the road, and work began over the difficult section over the Rotomā hill in the summer of 1895–1896.
 A proper road was also constructed from Te Ngae in Rotorua through to Tikitere.

 Once the road was completed, horse-drawn traffic commenced and public coaching services began.
 The first such service was started in 1907 by the R.M.
 Company, who ran a service twice a week from Rotorua to Ōpōtiki carrying mail and up to three passengers.
 In 1910 the R.M.
 Company upgraded to a large coach drawn by five horses which could hold 10 passengers.

 In 1916 Colletts of Rotorua started the first regular motor car service, using Cadillac service cars.
 The average travel time from Rotorua to Whakatāne was 5 hours, but like the horse-drawn coaches, the service cars could take up to 9 hours to travel this distance depending on the driving conditions.
 The road surface gradually improved, decreasing the travel time to 3 hours by the late 1920s.
 Today, this journey takes just one hour and 20 minutes.